2020 Square Review: Mobile Reader, POS, Invoicing, and Payroll

 - Customer service: Square’s customer support consists of live phone support during weekdays and business hours.
 Not a big phone talker?
 Send them a quick note through email or social media.

-- Consumer feedback: According to BBB, customer ratings are a staggering 94% negative.
-The primary complaint is Square’s lack of live support and terminated accounts.
-In its General Terms of Service, Square states it can “suspend or terminate your Square Account or your access to any Service, at any time for any reason.”2 Keep in mind Square is continuously working to improve its customer service and policies.
+- Consumer feedback: The primary complaint on the BBB website is Square’s lack of live support and terminated accounts.
+In its General Terms of Service, Square states it can “suspend or terminate your Square Account or your access to any Service, at any time for any reason.”2 Keep in mind that Square is continuously working to improve its customer service and policies.

 - History: Square has come a long way in the past nine years.
 In fact, Square’s stock has more than quadrupled over the past two years.3 The dominant company revolutionized payment processing with its portable, pocket-sized credit card processing system.
 Previously, business owners struggled with the cost and complexities of credit card processing.
 Today, Square aims to solve small-business challenges while being a breeze to use.